 Check out some of the actor's compelling video messages in the video section below.

-In his role as Goodwill Ambasador, Antonio Banderas focuses on poverty reduction and women's empowerment.
+In his role as Goodwill Ambassador, Antonio Banderas focuses on poverty reduction and women's empowerment.